ufs-community/land-DA_workflow/docs/source/Model.rst

 Input Files
 **************

-The UFS Land Model requires multiple input files to run: static datasets (fix files containing climatological information, terrain, and land use data), initial conditions and forcing files, and model configuration files (such as namelists).
+The UFS land model requires multiple input files to run: static datasets (fix files containing climatological information, terrain, and land use data), initial conditions and forcing files, and model configuration files (such as namelists).
 Users may reference the `Community Noah-MP User's